just-luk/engima-tests/issue.md

-I'm found a vulnerability in script.c and I'm trying to fix it.
+I found a vulnerability in script.c and I'm trying to fix it.
 I reccomend using gdb to see the bug and locate it.